Znypr/AutoTrim/readme.md

 # AutoTrim

 A standalone desktop app to automatically remove silent parts from videos.
-No installation required—just download and run.
+No installation required - just download and run.

 ![AutoTrim Interface](images/image1.png)